 Some of the large droplets will be directly inhaled by other people, potentially lethally, but most of these larger particles fall to horizontal surfaces within a few metres of an infected person.
 From here they can cause hand-to-face infection.
 There is also a faecal-oral route of infection via bathrooms and faulty or dried-out drain-traps.

-Now REHVA, the Federation of European Heating, Ventilation and Air Conditioning Associations, has called for engineers to stop recirculating air in buildings in areas with a Covid-19 outbreak.
+The WHO is starting to acknowledge the importance of airborne transmission.
+The REHVA, the Federation of European Heating, Ventilation and Air Conditioning Associations, has already called for engineers to stop recirculating air in buildings in areas with a Covid-19 outbreak.
 It points out that small particles (up to 5 microns), generated by coughing and sneezing, may stay airborne for hours, and can travel long distances.
-A coronavirus particle is only 0.8 to 0.16 microns diameter so there could be many virus particles in a 5 micron droplet floating around in the air, due to an airborne mechanism that is known for SARS-CoV-1, although there is no reported evidence specifically for SARS-CoV-2.
+A coronavirus particle is only 0.8 to 0.16 microns diameter so there could be many virus particles in a 5 micron droplet floating around in the air, due to an airborne mechanism that is known for SARS-CoV-1.

 Unnecessary and unhygenic